bowdoin-csci2200-f21/bowdoin-csci2200-f21.github.io/officehours.md

 ### Office hours and Study groups

+We have an exceptional group of TAs and LAs this semester!
+ * tbd
+ * tbd
+ * tbd

+In addition to working with you in the lab, we will provide office hours and study groups.

 |              |   Time       | Who & location |
 |:-------------|:-------------|:---------------|
 | Sundays      | tbd  | tbd  |